“The happiest people don’t have the best of everything but they make the best of everything they have.”

 What the Research Really Says: Nope!

-- An analysis by Shelley Gable and Jonathan Haidt suggests that we actually have three times more positive experiences than negative.
+– An analysis by Shelley Gable and Jonathan Haidt suggests that we actually have three times more positive experiences than negative.
 What keeps us from fully capitalizing on all the good in our lives, making us a slave to the bad?
 Our brain tends to focus on the negative and forget the positive.
-Gratitude is the perfect antidote and research shows it can be harnessed for greater health and well-being (read up on the latest gratitude research in this post).
+Gratitude is the perfect antidote and research shows it can be harnessed for greater health and well-being (read up on the latest gratitude research and try a gratitude meditation in this post).

 – We also get caught up in an eternal chase for what we think will bring us happiness but that is nothing but a vicious cycle of desire (check out research on the fire of desire here).
 In this case again, our key to freedom and well-being is gratitude.